TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers

 \subsection{Cross-modal Transferability}

-In \cite{MindTheGap}, the existence of the modality gap, which refers to a constant gap between image and text embeddings in the joint embedding space, was discovered for the first time.
+In \cite{MindTheGap}, the existence of the modality gap, which refers to a constant gap between image and text embeddings in the joint embedding space, was first discovered.
 Following \cite{DRML}, we consider the instance-wise modality gap, of which the definition is restated below.

 \begin{definition}[Modality gap in CLIP] Let $(I,T)$ denote an image-text pair.
-Then, the modality gap $\bm g$ in the joint embedding space of CLIP is defined as Empirically, $\bm g$ remains constant regardless of $(I,T)$. \end{definition} \textit{Remark: }Here, we state the definition for the CLIP embedding space, but the modality gap can be defined in any joint embedding space where two modalities are well aligned.
+Then, the modality gap $\bm g$ in the joint embedding space of CLIP is defined as Empirically, $\bm g$ can be approximated as a constant regardless of $(I, T)$. \end{definition} \textit{Remark: }Although \cref{def:gap} is with respect to CLIP space, $\bm g$ can be defined in any joint embedding space where two modalities are well aligned \cite{MindTheGap}.

-The existence of a modality gap enables to achievement of the \textit{cross-modal transferability}, which refers to using embeddings from different modalities interchangeably.
+The existence of the modality gap does not affect the achievement of cross-modal transferability, which enables using embeddings from different modalities interchangeably.
 Namely, for an image-text pair $(I,T)$, \cite{DRML} showed that $h(\bm z_{I}^{\text{CLIP}}) \approx h(\bm z_{T}^{\text{CLIP}})$, in which $h$ is a linear classifier on top of the CLIP embedding space.
-However, the limitation of such \textit{cross-modal transferability} is that it could be only achieved on the joint embedding space of CLIP and not on other general embedding spaces, \textit{e.g.,} an embedding space obtained by the feature extractor $f_\theta$.
+However, the limitation of such cross-modal transferability is that it could be only achieved on the joint embedding space like CLIP and not on other general embedding spaces, \textit{e.g.,} an embedding space obtained by a general feature extractor $f_\theta$.